sayeed245/Fraud-Detection/README.md

   * [Connect](#connect)
 ## Overview
 [Ecommerce frauds](https://review42.com/ecommerce-fraud-statistics/) increased by 45% in 2017 alone leading to losses of $57.8 billion across 8 big industries.
 The dataset used in this repository is provided by Vesta Corporation to detect fraudalent E-Commerce online transactions.
 There are 2 classification models:
-1. [IEEE](https://github.com/sayeed245/Fraud-Detection/blob/main/IEEE.ipynb): To find the best features for interpretibility to predict fraudalent E-Commerce transactions
+1. [Fraud](https://github.com/sayeed245/Fraud-Detection/blob/main/Fraud.ipynb): To find the best features for interpretibility to predict fraudalent E-Commerce transactions
-2. [IEEE LightGBM CV](https://github.com/sayeed245/Fraud-Detection/blob/main/IEEE%20LightGBM%20CV.ipynb): To predict fraudalent E-Commerce transactions
+2. [Fraud LightGBM CV](https://github.com/sayeed245/Fraud-Detection/blob/main/Fraud%20LightGBM%20CV.ipynb): To predict fraudalent E-Commerce transactions
 ## Data
 The data comes from Vesta's real-world e-commerce transactions and contains a wide range of features from device type to product features.
 ### Transaction Table